Bachelor of Midwifery

 Location of professional placements

 Extensive professional practice learning includes 2-3 x 8-12 hour shifts per week over 46 weeks each year.
-You will be allocated to a partner hospital for your whole program and undertake professional practice across the a 24-hour time span that women access care from midwives.
+You will be allocated to a partner hospital for your whole program and undertake professional practice across a 24-hour time span that women access care from midwives.
 In addition, you will follow 20 women throughout their pregnancy until six weeks after birth and be on-call to attend the labour and birth - requiring a high level of commitment and flexibility.

 Students are required to indicate preferences for clinical placement location when they apply for entry to the program and final placements are arranged by the School of Nursing and Midwifery.
 While every effort is made to place students in proximity to their place of residence, this is not always possible.